danielm15/Cloud-based-editor-VLN-2/README.txt

  This project is a cloud based code editor which uses the SignalR API where multiple programmers can work simultaneously in the same project and see each other changes in real-time.
- The project was developed in Visual Studio 2015 Community.
+ The project was developed using Visual Studio 2015 Community.

  Please beware of the following features in our project: